 Moisturize with a Lightweight Lotion

 - If your skin tends to shine from excess oil production, you might be tempted to eliminate moisturizers from your skincare routine.
 While understandable, it’s not a good idea.
 If your skin doesn’t retain enough moisture, the cells on the surface dehydrate and shed unevenly.
 When those discarded skin cells mingle with excess oil, they can clog your pores.
-Moisturizing faithfully with a lightweight face lotion after cleansing increases the moisture content in the outermost layers of your skin and helps keep patchiness, clogged pores, and irritation from dulling your complexion.3
+Moisturizing faithfully with a lightweight face lotion, such as the manuka lotion after cleansing, increases the moisture content in the outermost layers of your skin and helps keep patchiness, clogged pores, and irritation from dulling your complexion.3

 Eliminate Harsh Chemicals From Your Skincare Routine